Daniel-Walbolt/vuelidify/README.md

 **💪 Strong types** makes setting up validation intuitive for developers.
 No more: "wait, how do I do that again?"

 Too many validation libraries for Vue lack good type support; which negatively impacts maintainability.
 Changes to models would not indicate that validation needs to be updated as well.
-This library was created to fix that problem
+This library was created to fix that problem.

 ---